lawrenceekwo/alx-system_engineering-devops/0x00-shell_basics/README.md

-moving all files beginning with capital letter into a dir
+a script that deletes all files starting with a particular symbol in the cwd